encord-team/encord-client-python/docs/source/tutorials/workflows.rst

 - The :meth:`~encord.user_client.EncordUserClient.workflows_reopen()` method returns a label row to the first annotation stage for re-labeling.
 No data is lost during the call.

-- The :meth:`~encord.user_client.EncordUserClient.workflow_node()` method returns the location of a task within the workflow in the form of a 'uuid' and a 'title'.
+- The :meth:`~encord.user_client.EncordUserClient.workflow_graph_node()` method returns the location of a task within the workflow in the form of a 'uuid' and a 'title'.
 The 'title' corresponds to the name of the current stage in the workflow.

 3. Working with `Workflows` projects